-There are twelve (12) groundwater monitoring wells at the Ellington that are monitored on a quarterly basis.
+There are twelve (12) groundwater monitoring wells at the Ellington Landfill that are monitored on either a quarterly or a semi-annual basis.
 Table 1 summarizes the characteristics of each well.
-Consultant is responsible for supplying all equipment to the site as reguired for each quarterly monitoring event and its storage at a safe off-site location by Consultant's arrangement.
+Consultant is responsible for supplying all equipment to the site as required for each quarterly monitoring event and its storage at a safe off-site location by Consultant's arrangement.